adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 See [SCORM Activity Profile Object](#scorm-activity-profile) for object format.

 #### Learner ID
 Learner ID contains the identifier associated with a learner in the LMS.
-This value is may be used to generate the [Agent information for launch](#40-launching-and-initializing-activities).
-This value may also be set in the [Actor Profile Object](#actor-profile).
+This value may be used to generate the [Agent information for launch](#40-launching-and-initializing-activities).
+This value also may be set in the [Actor Profile Object](#actor-profile).
 __SCORM 2004:__ `cmi.learner_id`
 __SCORM 1.2:__ `cmi.core.student_id`
 __Experience API:__